zevbo/VirtualRobotMania/manias/ctf/README.md

 Welcome to a new Virtual Robotics competition!
-This year's competition is a game of capture the flag, and the game is more challenging than ever.
+This year's competition is a game of **capture the flag**!
+We hope this competition will be as accessible as past events, but should have some more complex challenges for more advanced players.

 # Overview

-The game is played between two different kinds of robots:
+Everyone is going to work in teams of two, and those teams need to make two different robots together:

 - An *offense bot*, whose goal is to capture the flag, and bring it back to its home base.